Is your baby fussy every time you offer the breast? Do they cry, making it hard to breastfeed?

 - During growth spurts or developmental stages, follow your baby’s lead, offering extra feeds or cuddles as needed.

 Causes of Baby Crying During Feeding

-Half the battle is finding out why your baby is crying and fussing in the first place.
-You want nothing more than to know your baby is getting enough milk and thriving.
-But it’s hard to be sure when they latch on and off all the time, crying in between.
+Half the battle is finding out why your baby is crying and fussing when they should be enjoying their time at the breast.
+You want to know your baby is getting enough milk and thriving.
+But it’s hard to be sure when they always latch on and off, crying in between.

 1. Baby Isn’t Latching On

-If your baby is being fussy or crying, getting them to latch on to feed can be a challenge.
-Whether they’re overtired, overstimulated, or just plain hungry, a crying baby is unlikely to latch.
+If your baby is fussing or crying, getting them to latch on to feed can be challenging.
+Whether overtired, overstimulated, or just plain hungry, a crying baby is unlikely to latch.

-Begin breastfeeding while your baby is calm and awake, and before they get too hungry.
-Watch for early hunger cues such as rooting, smacking lips, sucking hands, sticking tongue out or waking from sleeping.
+Begin breastfeeding while your baby is calm and awake, before they get too hungry.
+Watch for early hunger cues such as rooting, smacking their lips, sucking their hands, sticking their tongue out, or waking from sleeping.
 Crying is a late sign of hunger.

-Another thing you can try is squeezing a few drops of milk onto your breast to entice baby to latch on.
+Another thing you can try is squeezing a few drops of milk onto your breast to entice your baby to latch on.
 The taste and smell of the milk might stimulate them to feed.
-Changing position or changing breasts can also work sometimes (source).
+Changing position or changing breasts can also work sometimes (1).

 2. The Milk Flow Is Too Fast or Too Slow

 Paying attention to when your baby starts to cry might shed some light on the reason.